mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </div>
 ```

-The `<AccordionItem>` accepts a `label` prop, and we can show the accordion item content using the `children` prop which acts like a catch-all for any content inside the component:
+The `<AccordionItem>` accepts a `title` prop, and we can show the accordion item content using the `children` prop which acts like a catch-all for any content inside the component:

 ```svelte:AccordionItem.svelte {10,21,27}
 <script lang="ts">